chromice/order.less/README.md

 - [Column grid](#column-grid) mixins enable you to define a uniform grid with fixed inner gutters, and set elements' padding, margin, offset and width in columns.
 - [Baseline grid](#baseline-grid) mixins let you control vertical rhythm of the document by setting padding, margin, offset and height in baseline rows.
 It can also automatically shift elements to sit on baseline.
-- [Modular scale](#modular-scale) mixins let you define a custom modular scale and set elements' font size to a value from that scale.
+- [Font size scale](#font-size-scale) mixins let you define a custom font size scale and set elements' font size to a value from that scale.

 [less]: http://lesscss.org